 - Plan an event on campus to showcase the culture in which you studied.

-- Apply to live in the International House.
+- Apply to live in the International House or the GO House.